Synthetixio/SIPs/SCCP/sccp-70.md

 <!--A short (~200 word) description of the variable change proposed.-->

-Proposing to lower fees levied on traders for trading into a particular iSynths.
+Proposing to lower fees levied on traders for trading into frozen iSynths.

 ## Motivation